minhquan23102000/personal-prompts/rules/incode-context-engineering.md

 4.  **Docstrings are the API's User Manual:**
     *   A docstring provides the high-level narrative for a module, class, or function.
 It explains the "why" and its place in the system.
 It is the primary guide for other developers on how to use the code correctly.
     *   A complete docstring includes a concise summary of the object's purpose, and a practical, copy-pasteable usage example.
+Keep the docstring really short, clear, and clean as a summary.
+The code itself should provide the details.

 5.  **Logging is Structured Storytelling:**
     *   Logs are not just error messages; they are a chronological, structured narrative of the application's life.
 Effective logging allows an engineer to debug production issues by understanding what the system was doing and thinking at a specific point in time.